|Rewards Rating:||3.9 / 5|

 On top of these credits and perks, Aspire cardholders are automatically granted Hilton Honors diamond elite status.
 This comes with executive lounge access at participating locations and a 48-hour room guarantee.

-Similar to the Hilton Honors Ascend, the Hilton Honors Business card charges a $95 annual fee and offers comparable perks.
+Similar to the Hilton Honors Surpass, the Hilton Honors Business card charges a $95 annual fee and offers comparable perks.
 It also comes with some extras for small business owners, including free employee cards with the ability to set spend limits and year-end summaries.

 Who should apply for the Hilton Honors card?